natgo/wt-wiki-scraper/README.md

 </p>
 War thunder wiki scraper and data collector

-All the data in final.json comes from game files
+Most of the data in final.json currently comes from game files

 ### How does it work
 1. The app starts by querying a public api on wiki.warthunder.com for vehicles and downloads all vehicle pages